 I realized along the way that in order to gain experience and knowledge in specialty techniques you had to travel great distances – which can be very costly.
 So in an effort to bring education for others closer to home in April of 2012 I opened The Epicurean Delights Studio and Retail store in North Hampton.

-The studio specializes in cake decorating and confectionery art supplies for professionals, hobbyists and Do-It-Yourselfer's.
-It is the seacoast's premier private vocational studio offering education in cake decorating, cookie design, chocolate and sugar art classes for adults and children.
+In 2013 the studio moved to the West Coast, to be closer to family.
+The studio specializes in cake decorating and confectionery art for professionals, hobbyists and Do-It-Yourselfer's.
+It is a premier private vocational studio offering education in cake decorating, cookie design, chocolate and sugar art classes for adults and children.
 Classes are designed for those interested in learning cake decorating and sugar art as well as those looking to further their confectionery education.

 We look forward to seeing you in the studio soon!